 - Unplug electrical equipment.
 This will protect your electric devices from damage when the power is restored.
 Use surge protectors on sensitive electronic equipment.

-AltaLink employees and contractors who plan, manage, or work on our transmission line rights-of-way participate in numerous training sessions to ensure that they understand the importance of planning work-tasks and executing plans with safety top of mind.
+AltaLink employees and contractors who plan, manage, or work on our transmission line rights-of-way participate in training sessions to understand the importance of planning work-tasks and executing plans with safety top of mind.